 Newcomer and Refugee Arts Engagement

-For questions about the program, contact Rupal Shah, Grants Officer, Strategic Programs
+For questions about the program, please contact Liza Mattimore, Strategic Programs Manager

-Toronto Arts Council has created two new granting programs designed to serve newcomers and refugees in Toronto: Newcomer and Refugee Arts Engagement and Newcomer and Refugee Artist Mentorship.
+The Newcomer and Refugee Arts Engagement program provides targeted funding to Toronto non-profit organizations and artist collectives engaging newcomers and refugees through the arts, supporting the integration and inclusion of newcomer communities to Toronto.
 We define a newcomer as: an immigrant or refugee who has lived in Canada for less than 7 years; a refugee is a person who was forced to leave their home country and is now located in Canada.

 The set grant amount is $20,000.
 This grant may cover up to 100% of project costs.